TimeMachine1994/081925-SvelteTweb/scripts/README.md

 - Preserves user IDs and all profile data

 ### Phase 2: Memorials
-- Migrates all memorial documents from `memorials` collection
+- Migrates all event documents from `memorials` collection
-- For each memorial, also migrates:
+- For each event, also migrates:
   - **Streams subcollection** (all stream configurations)
   - **Slideshows subcollection** (all slideshow data)